fleola/my-app/components-new-app/README.md

-## Function Components - 01
+## React router - 01

-Rewrite the Welcome component to be a function component.
+Create an App component that wraps a Routes component and add a single Route to the / path that renders the Welcome component from Function Components 01, passing it a name prop.
+Render the App component within a BrowserRouter component.